 38. Named parties to awards

-(1) The parties to proceedings before the Commission in which an award is made, other than UnionsWA, the Chamber, the Mines and Metals Association and the Minister, shall be listed in the award as the named parties to the award.
+(1) The parties to proceedings before the Commission in which an award is made, other than UnionsWA, the Chamber, the Mines and Metals Association and the Minister, must be listed in the award as the named parties to the award.

 (1a) If after the commencement of section 12 of the Industrial Relations Amendment Act 1993 —